-- One of the very useful and widely implemented scripts in P2SH. - The script requires signatures of a set of users to unlock the currency instead of one user signature. - Can be built also in a threshold based way, like 2 out of 3 signatures are enough to spend the currency. - Mostly used to create escrows while trading using Bitcoin.
+- One of the very useful and widely implemented scripts in P2SH. - The script requires signatures of a set of users to unlock the currency instead of one user signature. - Can be built also in a threshold based way, like 2 out of 3 signatures are enough to spend the currency. - Up to 15 signatories are allowed. - Mostly used to create escrows while trading using Bitcoin.